Skip to content

 Instructions

-• If serving with rice, start cooking it prior to beginning the chicken since it will take the longest to cook.
+• Make rice.
+If serving with rice, start cooking it prior to beginning the chicken since it will take the longest to cook.

-• Place the olive oil in a large skillet or wok pan over medium heat.
-Add the onions and cook for a couple of minutes.
-Add the vegetables and garlic to the pan and cook until tender (5-10 minutes).
+• Stir fry vegetables.
+Place 2 Tablespoons olive oil in a large skillet or wok pan over medium heat.
+Add small onion and cook for a couple of minutes.
+Add 1 cup carrots, 3 chopped bell peppers, 1 head broccoli florets and 2 teaspoons garlic to the pan and cook until tender (5-10 minutes).
 Place the veggies on a plate.

-• Add more olive oil if needed.
-Then add the chicken to the pan, flipping once the bottom is lightly browned.
+• Cook chicken.
+Add more olive oil if needed.
+Then add 1 pound chicken to the pan, flipping once the bottom is lightly browned.
 Salt and pepper to taste.
 Cook until the center is no longer pink, about 5-6 minutes.

-• Once the chicken is cooked, add the vegetables and sauce to the pan.
+• Combine and simmer.
+Once the chicken is cooked, add the vegetables and sauce to the pan.
 Let simmer for about 5 minutes over medium heat, or until the sauce has thickened.

 Notes